Open Education and Open Science

 How do I define open?

-For me, “open” is an underlying philosophy accompanying my teaching practice, that we should be open and inclusive to learners, and where possible we should make our knowledge, content, data and research publications widely available.
+For me, “open” is an underlying philosophy accompanying my teaching practice and where possible my research, that we should be open and inclusive to learners, and where possible we should make our knowledge, content, data and research publications widely available.
 The key to the door is the Creative Commons Open License that liberates us from copyright restrictions, but open also means digital approaches adapted to enhance accessibility.
+Open means different things to different people and definitions to me aren’t important.
+What is important is the enormous momentum of the global open education movement – – resources – science – research – licenses – textbooks – – and the benefits of a more equitable and accessible educational experience.

 So I’ve put my money where my mouth is!

 Openness for me is also something I value deeply and personally.
 Open is about being creative in teaching and assessment, and striving for open helps educators and organisations become more inclusive in their approaches.
-Student fees are invested in locked-down technology solutions that are often inaccessible beyond the course.
+Student fees are invested in locked-down technology solutions that are often inaccessible beyond courses.
 It is like buying a pair of shoes and then not being able to walk out of the shop in them.
-David Kernohan and myself presented a “cost of not going open” workshop at the Cardiff OER15 conference which was well received, and more recently I’ve started to look at textbook costs and student views on using traditional texts and increasingly available openly licensed versions free for them to download, or cheap to print.
+David Kernohan and myself presented a “cost of not going open” workshop at the Cardiff OER15 conference which showed the financial benefits of universities sharing teaching materials, and more recently I’ve started to look at textbook costs and student views on their extortionately priced books that they are required to purchase as part of their studies.

 Open education projects